jojoakh/essence-cuisine/TESTING.md

 | Page | screenshot | Notes |                                                                                                 |
 | --- | --- | --- | ----------------------------------------------------------------------------------------------------------|
 | Reservation.js  | ![screenshot](documentation/js-reservation-validation.png) |  Pass: No Errors |

+### Python

+I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.